 Things to know: If you rent from Crystal River Kayak Company, you will be required to watch a video on manatee manners. ***The Florida manatees in the United States are protected under federal law by the Marine Mammal Protection Act of 1972, and the Endangered Species Act of 1973, which make it illegal to harass, hunt, capture, or kill any marine mammal.*** ALWAYS passively observe manatees and never reach out to touch or interact with them.
 Another important note is to wear a wetsuit if you plan to enter the water during the winter months.
 The water remains the same temperature year

-Local Restaurants: After your adventure, you will most likely be starving so I suggest grabbing a bite to eat at one of the many local restaurants including a couple of my favorites Cracker’s Bar and Grill or Margarita Breeze.
+Local Restaurants: After your adventure, you will most likely be starving.
+I suggest grabbing a bite to eat at one of the many local restaurants.
+A couple of my favorites are Cracker’s Bar and Grill or Margarita Breeze.
 Both are situated right on the water and have large portions for a great price.
 Enjoy your time exploring one of my favorite areas!

 Enjoy my other more detailed post on Swimming With Manatees In Crystal River.

-If you have any questions or comments please feel free to leave them below or reach out to me on my Facebook page!
+If you have any questions or comments about my 5 favorite natural springs near Orlando, please feel free to leave them below or reach out to me on my Facebook page!